Azure/azure-webjobs-sdk-extensions/README.md

 {
     Console.WriteLine("Timer job fired!");
 }

+// Runs on a custom schedule.
+You implement Type MySchedule which is called on to
+// return the next occurrence time as needed public static void CustomJob([TimerTrigger(typeof(MySchedule))] TimerInfo timer) {
+    Console.WriteLine("Customm job fired!");
+}
 ```
 The TimerTrigger also handles multi-instance scale out automatically - only a single instance of a particular timer function will be running across all instances (you don't want multiple instances to process the same timer event).